 Looking at a more detailed level, the first function (entering and maintaining data in a database) should be fully defined by a naming policy.
 This naming policy must specify the rules and conditions:

-a.under which data will be collected and entered into a database or data changed (at the TLD level among others, data to reflect a transfer from registrant to registrant or changing registrar) in the database.
+(a) under which data will be collected and entered into a database or data changed (at the TLD level among others, data to reflect a transfer from registrant to registrant or changing registrar) in the database.

-b.for making certain data generally and publicly available (be it, for example, through Whois or nameservers).
+(b) for making certain data generally and publicly available (be it, for example, through Whois or nameservers).

 2. The Name-Server Function (NSF)